houseabsolute/precious/README.md

 ### Cargo

-You can also install this via `cargo` by running `cargo install preciosu-rs`.
+You can also install this via `cargo` by running `cargo install precious`.
 See [the cargo documentation](https://doc.rust-lang.org/cargo/commands/cargo-install.html) for the rules on where the binary is installed.